DawidSitnik/Image-Recognition-MascRCNN/README.md

+**The exact documentation can be found in files project_description.pdf and documentation.pdf**

 # Image-Recognition-MascRCNN
 Project for Image Recognition class.
 The aim is to detect human on photos and mark them with the border.